apache/nuttx/configs/pirelli_dpl10/README.txt

 pirelli_dpl10
 =============

-This directory contains the board support for pirelli dpl10 phones.
+This directory contains the board support for Pirelli dpl10 phones.

 It is a variant of the compal_e88 configuration with the small change of enabling the IrDA serial console: